FailAcademy/learning/wdp-ws-vancouver/_lessons/week-06/02-intro-to-jquery.md

 ## Learning Objectives

-- Write JavaScript in a `.js` file and add it to a webpage.
 - Distinguish what jQuery is in relation to JavaScript.
 - Define what the browser’s Document Object Model (DOM) is, and traverse it using jQuery methods.
 - Manipulate the appearance of DOM elements using jQuery.